naugtur/extendable-module/README.md

 Extendable Revealing Module
 ===========

+## This was a fun experiment, but I don't recommend using it.
+It introduces funny problems with scope.

 JavaScript's popular Revealing Module pattern has this disadvantage that it is impossible to extend any behaviour related to the private parts [this joke is never getting old].

 This little bit of code has been devised to do just that.